KariMucheru/QlMail/README.md

 # Instantiate the QLMail Client
 client = QLMail.Client(
-    "Bobby Boucher <waterboy@example.com>",     # The Sender Email Address "gatorade@example.com",                     # The Recipient Email Address
+    "John Kiarie, <johnkiarie99@example.com>",     # The Sender Email Address "hacokenya@example.com", is The Recipient Email Address "High Quality H2O," # The Subject of the Email
-    "High Quality H2O",                         # The Email Subject "Water is good.",                           # The Body Text of the Email "<p>Water is good.<p>",                     # The Body Text as HTML of the Email "us-east-1",                                # The AWS Region Location to use "UTF-8"                                     # The charset of the Email )
+    "Ruler is good.",                           # The Body Text of the Email "<p>Ruler is good.<p>",                     # The Body Text as HTML of the Email "us-east-1",                              # The AWS Region Location to use "UTF-8"                                  # The charset of the Email )

 # After the object Client has been instantiated with our required variables, we can send the email
 client.send()
 ```

-## Future Enhancements

-This repo was created because I could not immediately find any solutions available online that integrate with AWS SES and Lambda.
-Rather than copy and paste the same email code to every function, it seemed like a better solution to create a Layer that can be reused for all Lambda functions requiring email functionality.
-Therefore, this project is really just a proof of concept.

 If this is developed further, future enhancements may include: